gramoli/synchrobench/README.md

 Synchronizations
 ----------------
-The existing algorithms are synchronized with read-copy-update using dedicated wrappers from the JDK, read-modify-write using exclusively compare-and-swap (there are no load-link/store-conditional algorithms), transactional memory in their software forms using dedicated libraries or compiler support (no
+The existing algorithms are synchronized with copy-on-write using dedicated wrappers from the JDK, read-modify-write using exclusively compare-and-swap (there are no load-link/store-conditional algorithms), transactional memory in their software forms using dedicated libraries or compiler support (no